precice/tutorials/flow-over-heated-plate-steady-state/README.md

 Fluid participant:

 * OpenFOAM.
-We use buoyantSimpleFoam instead of the transient buoyantPimpleFoam.
+We use buoyantFoam in steady-state mode.
 For more information, have a look at the [OpenFOAM adapter documentation](https://www.precice.org/adapter-openfoam-overview.html).

 Solid participant: